digital-science/dimensions-gbq-lab/mkdocs/src-docs/tutorials/01-connection.md

 ### Advanced: BigQuery magic command and dynamic parameters

-The GBQ library comes with a [magic command](https://googleapis.dev/python/bigquery/latest/magics.html) that is essentially a nice shortcut method for running queries.
+The Google BigQuery library comes with a [magic command](https://googleapis.dev/python/bigquery/latest/magics.html) that is essentially a nice shortcut method for running queries.

 This extensions needs to be loaded sepately e.g.: